Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `item` is bound to `target` "immediately"
 - `item`'s nominal value is scheduled to be added to `target`'s stake.
 - terms of the contract between `caller` and `target` are scheduled to be updated:
-  - staking period resets (possibly to a new value), commision changes (if it's changed)
+  - staking period resets (possibly to a new value), commission changes (if it's changed)

 ### `undelegate_currency(caller, amount, target)`